Dirk Lohan

 His own works include McDonald's former Corporate Headquarters campus in Oak Brook, the John G. Shedd Oceanarium and the Soldier Field stadium expansion and renovation.

-Dirk Lohan is known as the continuator of the work of his grandfather and an expert on its conservation.
+He is known as the continuator of the work of his grandfather, Ludwig Mies van der Rohe, and an expert on its conservation.
 He is also one of the main characters of the comic Mies by Agustín Ferrer Casas, where he accompanies his grandfather on a trip to Europe and Mies van der Rohe speaks with him about his life and work during the flight.